-Risk assessments will take into account:
+Risk assessments will consider:

-- hazard something with the potential to cause harm - risk an evaluation of the likelihood of the hazard causing harm - risk rating assessment of the severity of the outcome of an event - control measures physical measures and procedures put in place to mitigate the risk
+- hazard something with the potential to cause harm - risk an evaluation of the likelihood of the hazard causing harm - risk rating assessment of the severity of the outcome of an event - control measures physical measures and procedures put in place to mitigate the risk be responsible for the maintenance of risk assessment records.
+Where the policy is reviewed schools should identify how the review is recorded and considered e.g. by a H&S committee or similar.